 3. How do I run the hot waste water directly to a plumbing drain.

-We don't know for sure.
 We do know that you want the water to freely drain out.
 Even in cases where the output hose bends into a loop where water collects in the hose is enough to stop the vacuum on the kettle.
 You may get steam to escape via the lid if there is any back pressure on the drain hose.
 If your sewer pipe is well below your brewing location, you can run a horizontal drain line over to the kettle, install a P-trap and then end in an oversized vertical entrance pipe.
 Treat this like the catch bucket and run the silicone drain hose to it using the holder clip to hold it to the upper lip of the pipe.
 This is how washing machine standpipes work so it's easier to tell your plumber or home center employee that you need to create a washing machine drain standpipe rather than explain the SteamSlayer to them.
 It may melt their minds.